Summary Page: Antarctica - cool science in action

 complete a survival training course

-investigate contemporary Antarctic science by visiting a 2017 science field party
+take part in contemporary Antarctic science by visiting a 2017 science field party

-find out the surprising life in sea ice
+investigate the surprising life in sea ice

 By the end of the field trip:

 - students will have gained knowledge, skills and experience to understand how exploration and innovation create opportunities and challenges for people, places and environment (Social Studies Level 4)

 students will have gained understanding about the Nature of Science - understanding science, investigating in science, communicating in science, participating and contributing (Science Levels 2-4)